 Fragrances are commonly regarded as one of the most personal items in a man’s or woman’s grooming cabinet.
 Undoubtedly, when it comes to sensorial perception, smell plays a primordial role to the point where memories of particular persons or places are inherently associated with specific scents.
-It’s like part of memories are comprised by an olfactive fraction which comes into play whenever you come across that particular odor.
+It’s like part of memories are comprised by an olfactive fraction that comes into play whenever you come across that particular odor.
 Developing such an intricate relation with its wearer as well as those around him/her, fragrances easily become a tough, personal choice based solely on individual taste.

 Despite the never ending amount of available alternatives, categorized according to its main notes and family such as floral, spicy or woody, there are those who develop a special bond with a unique scent which often becomes somewhat of a trademark.
 Then again, others prefer to continuously rotate their selection to cover the widest possible spectrum.
 Whichever group you fall into, I believe one should have at least as many fragrances as “fashion” seasons.